-The tequila mezcal egg white cocktail is a tequila cocktail my friend helped me develop without even realizing it.
+The tequila and mezcal cocktail is cocktail my friend helped me develop without even realizing it.
 He texted me a picture of a cocktail he had at a bar that consisted of tequila, lemon, agave, and egg white—I instantly fell in love with the idea.

 I added mezcal to my rendition for a touch of smoke.
 It renders an interesting, spirit-forward cocktail with a balance of citrus, smoke, sweetness, and a foamy egg white head for the perfect finishing texture.